History of North Korea: Era of Kim Jong Il (1994–2011)

 In 1998, the government announced a new policy called "Songun", or "Military First".
 In essence, Songun politics gives great priority to military affairs and ensuring the Korean People's Army (KPA) as the main force in construction and development.

 After his election in 1998, President Kim Dae-jung of South Korea actively attempted to reduce tensions between the two Koreas under the Sunshine Policy.
 After the election of George W. Bush as the President of the United States in 2000, North Korea faced renewed pressure over its nuclear program.
 On 9 October 2006, North Korea announced that it had successfully detonated a nuclear bomb underground.
 Additionally, North Korea was developing ICBMs.

 On 13 February 2007, North Korea signed into an agreement with South Korea, the United States, Russia, China, and Japan, which stipulated North Korea would shut down its Yongbyon nuclear reactor in exchange for economic and energy assistance.
 However, in 2009 the North continued its nuclear test program.

 In 2010, the sinking of a South Korean naval ship, the Cheonan, allegedly by a North Korean torpedo, and North Korea's shelling of Yeonpyeong Island escalated tensions between North and South.

-Era of Kim Jong-un (2011–present)
+Era of Kim Jong Un (2011–present)

-Kim Jong-il died on 17 December 2011 and was succeeded by his son, Kim Jong-un.
-In late 2013, Kim Jong-un's uncle Jang Song-thaek was arrested and executed after a trial.
+Kim Jong Il died on 17 December 2011 and was succeeded by his son, Kim Jong Un.
+In late 2013, Kim Jong Un's uncle Jang Song-thaek was arrested and executed after a trial.
 According to the South Korean spy agency, Kim may have purged some 300 people after taking power.
 In 2014, the United Nations Commission of Inquiry accused the government of crimes against humanity.

 In 2015, North Korea adopted Pyongyang Standard Time (UTC+08.30), reversing the change to Japan Standard Time (UTC+9.00) which had been imposed by the Japanese Empire when it annexed Korea.
 As a result, North Korea was in a different time zone to South Korea.
-In 2016, 7th Congress of the Workers' Party of Korea was held in Pyongyang, the first party congress since 1980.

-On 30 October 2015, the Politburo of the Central Committee of the Workers' Party of Korea announced through the Korean Central News Agency that it had decided to convene the 7th Congress of the Workers' Party in early May 2016.
-In May 2016, North Korea held the Seventh Congress of the WPK, the first gathering of its kind in over 35 years.
-By revealing the 5-year national economic development strategy, the mid-term economic development plan was announced for the first time in 24 years.
+In 2016, the 7th Congress of the Workers' Party of Korea was held in Pyongyang, the first party congress since 1980.
+The mid-term economic development plan was announced for the first time in 24 years.

 In 2017, North Korea tested the Hwasong-15, an intercontinental ballistic missile capable of striking anywhere in the United States of America.
 Estimates of North Korea's nuclear arsenal at that time ranged between 15 and 60 bombs, probably including hydrogen bombs.